Teachers for our English Language courses

 Geoff Taylor teaches English as a foreign language (EFL).
 He has a BA (Hons) in Fine Arts from St Martin’s School of Art, London, an MEd (English language teaching and educational technology) from the University of Manchester and the RSA Diploma (TEFLA).
 After almost 10 years teaching abroad, mainly at International House affiliated schools, on three different continents, he returned to Oxford and has taught at the International College at the Banbury Road Campus since 1992.
-He was lead writer of “Keep Going 2”, a text book for the German-speaking market, and more recently has published “Sounds IELTS”, an interactive pronunciation tutorial app.
+He was lead writer of “Keep Going 2”, a text book for the German-speaking market, and more recently published “Sounds IELTS”, an interactive pronunciation tutorial app.
 He has presented at the IATEFL annual conference and, over the years, led many teacher development seminars.
 For a number of years, he served as IATEFL Computer SIG webmaster and then as International Baccalaureate Schools and Colleges Association (IBSCA) webmaster.
 He has worked as CALL Co-ordinator, Senior Teacher, ADOS, Summer School Director of Studies, and freelance as an Apple Demonstrator and technology consultant.
-He is site contact person for the University and College Union (UCU), Vice Chair of his Labour Party branch, and an active campaigner for a fairer Britain.
+He is site contact person for the University and College Union (UCU), Secretary of his Labour Party branch, and an active campaigner for a fairer more tolerant Britain

 Helen has a been an English language teacher since 1985, when she obtained the Cert TEFLA qualification, and has worked exclusively in fully accredited language schools in this country ever since, beginning her teaching career in Clifton, Bristol, where she taught for 10 years.
 Helen graduated from Exeter University in 1980 with an honours degree in German with subsidiary French.The following year she obtained a Postgraduate Diploma, Vocational Techniques for Career Linguists, from the University of Kent at Canterbury and worked as a translator of mainly technical and business material for a subsequent period.
 Realising that the opportunity for communication and stimulation offered by the classroom was preferable to a life surrounded by technical dictionaries, it was at this point that Helen decided to retrain as a TEFL teacher.
 Helen later went on to maximise her TEFL qualifications by successfully completing the Dip TEFLA in 1997 and, after many years teaching in a small language school just outside Oxford, she joined the staff of St Clare’s in September 2013.
 Outside the classroom Helen takes a particularly keen interest in the observation and preservation of wildlife and the countryside.